System Requirements

 Specific Platform Requirements

 In general, QuantumATK follows the software foundation and Qualified System Configuration (QSC) to which all Synopsys products adhere.
 The current QSC specification can be found on the Synopsys web page.
-The X-2025.06 release of QuantumATK follows the QSC-X foundation.
+The Y-2026.03 release of QuantumATK follows the QSC-Y foundation.

 Windows